Lucaslhm/Flipper-IRDB/README.md

 `#`<br>
 `name: POWER`<br>

-Make, model, link, or even a short description can be helpful if the name is changed or just in general!
+Make, model, link, or even a short description can be helpful if the name is changed (or just in general)!

 ## To Install New Remotes On Your Flipper: